The Western Front Way Champagne

-The Ypres loop will see us start from the iconic Menin Gate, walking to Hill 62, with time for a break then on to Tyne Cott where we will stop for some words at lunch.
-We will finish at the Langemarck German cemetery, which must be seen to be believed – so different from the British or American & Canadian cemetries.
-We are deep in the Belgian countryside now with immaculate farmhouses and rolling fields ahead, once mud and tree stumps, now restored.
+The Ypres loop will see you start from the iconic Menin Gate, walking to Hill 62, with time for a break then on to Tyne Cott.
+Finish at the Langemarck German cemetery, which must be seen to be believed – so different from the British or American & Canadian cemetries.
+Deep in the Belgian countryside now with immaculate farmhouses and rolling fields ahead, once mud and tree stumps, now restored.

 Distance 14 miles.
 The terrain is mixed with some quiet country road walking as well as paths and cross country.

-We set off from the Belgian National Monument of remembrance at Dixmuide, which towers over the town, then walk due north alongside the area that was flooded by the Belgian army in an attempt to stop the German advance.
-The path runs along a raised track for ten miles straight, a long, relatively easy walk with markers to show our approach to the sea.
-At the end we see the famous peace statue with Germany, Britain, France and Belgium all represented.
+Set off from the Belgian National Monument of remembrance at Dixmuide, which towers over the town, then walk due north alongside the area that was flooded by the Belgian army in an attempt to stop the German advance.
+The path runs along a raised track for ten miles straight, a long, relatively easy walk with markers to show your approach to the sea.
+At the end you will see the famous peace statue with Germany, Britain, France and Belgium all represented.
 This forms a fitting end to what will be our long distance path -the ‘Via Sacra’.

 Distance 11 miles with relatively easy walking.

 For us at the WFW this is a fitting way to end on the site of an extraordinary rearguard action of the Second World War - just 20 years after the end of 1914-18 war.
-A long beach walk, with chance for a swim, followed by lunch on the seafront.
+A long beach walk, with chance for a swim.

 Easy walking, if sandy.
 Approximate distance 6 miles.